Approximating Langevin Monte Carlo with ResNet-like Neural Network architectures: Introduction and scope

-\paragraph{Structure of the paper} We begin with the definition of the Langevin process, Wasserstein spaces and feed-forward neural networks and introduce our notation in \cref{sec:preliminaries}.
-We continue by introducing the \emph{ResNet-like} architecture in \cref{sec:ResNet-like}.
-A convergence result for the perturbed Langevin process with approximate drifts in every step is derived in \cref{sec:perturbed Langevin}.
-Our main results on the expressivity of the ResNet-like architecture to sample from the given distribution can be found in \cref{sec:linear_error_growth}, \cref{sec:LMCwithNNs} and \cref{sec:combination}.
-Herein, \cref{sec:linear_error_growth} is based on \cref{assump:nn_approx_b}, \cref{sec:LMCwithNNs} and \cref{sec:combination} are based on \cref{assump:nn_approx_a}.
-The proofs of all results can be found in the appendix.
-In \cref{sec:Numerics}, numerical experiments for Gaussian and Gaussian mixture posterior distributions can be found.
-We summarize and discuss our results in \cref{sec:Conclusion}.
+We begin with the definition of the Langevin process, Wasserstein spaces and feed-forward neural networks and introduce our notation in~\cref{sec:preliminaries}.
+We continue by introducing the \emph{ResNet-like} architecture in~\cref{sec:ResNet-like}.
+A convergence result for the perturbed Langevin process with approximate drifts in every step is derived in~\cref{sec:perturbed Langevin}.
+Our main results on the expressivity of the ResNet-like architecture to sample from the given distribution can be found in~\cref{sec:linear_error_growth,sec:combination}.
+Herein,~\cref{sec:linear_error_growth} is based on~\cref{assump:nn_approx_b} and~\cref{sec:combination} is based on~\cref{assump:nn_approx_a}.
+The paper is structured such that the proofs of all results are found in the appendix.
+In~\cref{sec:Numerics}, numerical experiments for a Gaussian, a Gaussian mixture and a posterior distributions can be found.
+We summarize and discuss our results in~\cref{sec:Conclusion}.